TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

-This implementation are for learning purposes only.
-Therefore they may be less efficient than the implementations in the Python standard library.
+This implementation are for learning purpose only.
+Therefore they may be less efficient then the implementation in the Python standard library.

 ## Contribution Guidelines